cerebis/crblh/README.md

 An occupancy table can easily be created from the per-genome membership files using ```occupancy.py```.
 One use of this table is to consider which genomes share blocks of protein clusters.

-##Hierarchical cluster of protein occupancy
+##Hierarchical clustering of protein occupancy

 The script ```heatmap.R``` is a simple tool to generate a heatmap, sorting both rows and columns using hierarchical clustering.
 In this case, the script expects the occupancy table generated both.
 The result is a heatmap, depicting strict "yes/no" occuapancy of each genome vs each protein cluster.
 This image is helpful in gaining a sense of the genes shared across the comparison set.
 This might also be regarded as a qualitative estimation of the "core" genes.